JuliaEarth/GeoStats.jl/docs/src/contributing/guidelines.md

 ```

 This will create a fresh environment called `@geo` where you can
-play with the project components without compromising your normal
+edit the project modules without effects on your global user
-user environment.
-Next, go ahead and type:
+environment.
+Next, go ahead and ask the package manager to
+develop the package of interest (e.g. Variography.jl):

 ```
-] dev GeoStatsBase
 ] dev Variography
-] dev KrigingEstimators
-] dev PointPatterns
-] dev GeoClustering
-] dev GeoStatsSolvers
-] dev GeoStats
 ```

-to clone all the project components in your `~/.julia` folder.
-You can modify the source code and submit a pull request on
+You can modify the source code that was cloned in the `.julia/dev`
-GitHub later.
+folder and submit a pull request on GitHub later.